 Existing Rover models such as the P4 and P5 had smoother six-cylinder engines, as indeed did the cars from Coventry upstart, Jaguar.
-More seriously, the Triumph 2000 which was directly aimed at the same market sector as the P6 could also outgun the P6 in the silkiness stakes.
+More seriously, the Triumph 2000, which was directly aimed at the same market sector as the P6, could also outgun the P6 in the silkiness stakes.

-In addition to this problem, Rover faced the more serious conundrum of developing new lighter engines to replace the 2.6- and 3-litre IOE units used in the P4 and P5 saloons.
-Rover’s sales department had wanted the P6 to have a six-cylinder engine from the outset, and so in 1962, and before the P6’s official launch, Jack Swaine’s engine department began to investigate a number of possibilities.
+In addition to this problem, Rover faced the more serious conundrum of developing new, lighter engines to replace the 2.6- and 3-litre IOE units used in the P4 and P5 saloons.
+Rover’s Sales Department had wanted the P6 to have a six-cylinder engine from the outset, and so, in 1962 and before the P6’s official launch, Jack Swaine’s Engine Department began to investigate a number of possibilities.

 The logical thing to do was to build a six-cylinder version of the modern P6 four-cylinder engine.
 Using the same bore and stroke as the four-cylinder produced a swept volume of 2967cc.
-The six-cylinder engine certainly produced the required grunt but was 50 per cent longer, which according to James Taylor’s 1996 book Classic Rovers 1946-1986 required a longer nose for the P6 test beds.
+The six-cylinder engine certainly produced the required grunt but was 50 per cent longer, which according to James Taylor’s 1996 book Classic Rovers 1946-1986, required a longer nose for the P6 testbeds.

 The extended nose resulted in the model receiving a new factory code, P7.
-However according to legendary Rover engineer Spen King in his 2002 interview with Keith Adams.
-“The six-cylinder engine would go into the P6 bodyshell, not just as a P7, which was never considered for production seriously at all.
+However, according to legendary Rover Engineer Spen King in his 2002 interview with Keith Adams, ‘the six-cylinder engine would go into the P6 bodyshell, not just as a P7, which was never considered for production seriously at all.

-Spen King on the P7A
+Spen King on the Rover P7

 ‘I batted very hard against the V8 to try and continue that because I believe the BMW policy was right; if you’ve got something, you ought to develop it – that way you have a linear development programme instead of hopping over here and there – doing something completely different.
 But I was wrong I think… No doubt that V8 was a huge asset.’

 According to James Taylor, the P7A came close to production; the cost in new body tooling prohibited the final go-ahead.
-Had the P7A gone into production it would have been called the Rover 3000 to avoid confusion with the existing Rover 3-Litre.
-This resulted in the smaller engined P6 being christened the Rover 2000 instead of Rover 2-Litre.
+Had the P7A gone into production, it would have been called the Rover 3000 to avoid confusion with the existing Rover 3-Litre.
+This resulted in the smaller-engined P6 being christened the Rover 2000 instead of Rover 2-Litre.

-‘The problem was that you hadn’t got fuel injection then – you need fuel injection to make five-cylinders work, because the carburetion is a bit of a mess… I mean the obvious way is doing it with an injected version, and this prototype was built with carburettors.”
+‘The problem was that you hadn’t got fuel injection then – you need fuel injection to make five-cylinders work, because the carburetion is a bit of a mess… I mean the obvious way is doing it with an injected version, and this prototype was built with carburettors.’

 The engine was compact, powerful, reliable and just what Rover needed.
-Rover bought the rights to manufacture this engine, cancelled the various P7 projects, and was now able to move forwards convincingly.
+Rover bought the rights to manufacture this engine, cancelled the various P7 projects and was now able to move forwards convincingly.

-The V8 engined P5B appeared in 1967, and was followed in April 1968 by the V8 P6B, now known as the Rover 3500.
+The V8-engined P5B appeared in 1967 and was followed, in April 1968, by the V8 P6B, now known as the Rover 3500.
 Could the Range Rover have happened with a 2967cc inline six-cylinder engine?

 Rover’s attempt to build a new engine on the cheap was over and a motoring legend was born.